-Replacement of impervious surface with permeable pavers: impervious surface is removed and replaced with permeable bricks, often a patio or parking area, designed to capture and filter stormwater on property.
+Replacement of impervious surface with permeable pavers: impervious surface is removed and replaced with permeable pavers, often a patio or parking area, designed to capture and filter stormwater on property.

 How It Works

-The 2017 Permeable Surface Rebate Program is administered by the Alliance for the Chesapeake Bay (the Alliance) on behalf of DOEE.
+The 2022 Permeable Surface Rebate Program is administered by the Alliance for the Chesapeake Bay (the Alliance) on behalf of DOEE.
 Funding is limited so rebates are awarded on a first-come, first-served basis.
-Property owners who have already received a RiverSmart Homes grant are eligible for rebate funding.

 Impervious Surface Removal